calmPress deviations from WordPress are guided by staying as close as possible to WordPress while improving security and privacy aspects.

 - Version “about” page in the admin.
 Again, the branding is totally wrong, and in general this kind of text needlessly bloats the code, and it has no proven benefit to the user.
 The calmPress philosophy is that users should read about versions before upgrading to them, not after it is a done deal.

 - Control of smilies to images conversion.
-Control of this feature was deprecated from core years ago, no reason to keep the code.
+Control of this feature was deprecated from core years ago, so there is no reason to keep the code.

-The main focus for the version will be deprecation of features which are outdated, or not useful.
+The main focus for this version will be deprecation of features which are outdated, or not useful.
+Here is a partial list:

 - RSS feeds